[Coronavirus] Russia's 'fake cures' putting EU lives at risk

 "In all languages, false or highly misleading content continues to go viral, even when it has been flagged by local fact-checkers," the EU report said.

-And viral lies prompted dangerous beliefs: one third of British people thought vodka was an effective hand-sanitiser and one fifth though coronavirus was man-made, according to a recent survey by British pollster YouGov.
+And viral lies created dangerous delusions: one third of British people thought vodka was an effective hand-sanitiser and one fifth though coronavirus was man-made, according to a recent survey by British pollster YouGov.

 Trust in China shot up, while approval of the EU plummeted in Italy in March, another pollster noted.

-"We are engaged in a battle of narratives about which is the best political system ... this will shape the geopolitical landscape after the crisis," EU foreign affairs chief Josep Borrell said on Monday.
+"We're engaged in a battle of narratives about which is the best political system ... this will shape the geopolitical landscape after the crisis," EU foreign affairs chief Josep Borrell said on Monday.

-China and Russia were trying to "further their own agenda and cast doubt on the reliability of the European Union, sometimes using half-truths, sometimes pure fakes," he said.
+China and Russia were trying to "further their own agenda and cast doubt on the reliability of the European Union, sometimes using half-truths, sometimes pure fakes," he said in a videoconference with MEPs.

 "We need to promote a positive narrative of EU solidarity and engagement," Borrell added.

-"We're not touching people's hearts," he said.
+"We [the EU] are not touching people's hearts enough," he said.

 The Russian EU embassy has long denied accusations of Kremlin disinformation.